-Occasionally, however, you may have to miss class.
-The First-year Writing Program Attendance Policy makes reasonable allowances for such absences.
-Please review the following information carefully:
+The First-year Writing Program makes reasonable allowances for absences.
+Please see the “Grading Policy” section of this syllabus and review the following information carefully:

-• You should not miss more than six class meetings for classes meeting three times a week, or four class meetings for classes meeting twice a week.
-You are considered absent any time you are not in class-no matter what the reason.
+- You should not miss more than six class meetings for Fall and Spring classes meeting three times a week, four class meetings for Fall and Spring classes meeting twice a week, and three class meetings for Summer classes.

 What You Can Make Up